Robert Faulkner (Paralympian)

-Robert "Bob" Faulkner (born in 1958) is a visually impaired Australian Paralympic athlete from Queensland who competed in athletics, goalball and swimming.
+Robert "Bob" Faulkner (born in 1958) is an Australian Paralympic athlete with a vision impairment, from Queensland who competed in athletics, goalball, and swimming.

-At the 1976 Toronto Games, he competed in three athletics events (pentathlon, long jump, 100m) and won a silver medal in the Men's 100m sprint division B. At the same Games, he competed in the Men's 100 m Backstroke division B. The next and final Paralympic Games which Faulkner competed at were in 1980 in Arnhem, Netherlands.
-Faulkner competed in 4 athletics events at these Games however, was unable to place in any of them.
-The events he competed in at these Games included; 100m race, pentathlon, high jump and triple jump.
-At the same Games, Faulkner also competed in goalball alongside his 3 other teammates; David Manera, Robert McIntyre and Bruce Sandilands.
+At the 1976 Toronto Games, he competed in three athletics events (pentathlon, long jump, 100 m) and won a silver medal in the Men's 100 m sprint division B. At the same Games, he competed in the Men's 100 m Backstroke division B.

+The next and final Paralympic Games which Faulkner competed at were in 1980 in Arnhem, Netherlands.
+Faulkner competed in four athletics events at these Games however, was unable to place in any of them.
+The events he competed in at these Games included: 100 m race, pentathlon, high jump and triple jump.
+At the same Games, Faulkner also competed in the Australia men's national goalball team alongside his three other teammates; David Manera, Robert McIntyre and Bruce Sandilands.
 The Australian team did not medal at these Games.

 Robert also competed at the 1976 Arnhem Games in athletics and goalball.

-Robert now lives in Brisbane, Australia where he is a father to two children and works as a sport and recreation officer.
+Robert now lives in Brisbane where he is a father to two children and works as a sport and recreation officer.